Sanghamitra Superfast Express: History

 This train used to run from every Tuesday and Thursday at 13:30.
 Then, in early 2001, the train's route was extended to the departing at 7:00 on Tuesdays and Thursdays and running under the codes 6595/6596.

 By 2013, the Patliputra–Yesvantpur Superfast Express route was created and ran on Fridays.
 It departed from Pataliputra and went to Yeswanthpur.
 This train, however, ran daily between the Krantivira Sangolli Rayanna Bengaluru City and Patna.

 Traction

-The route is fully electrified, it is hauled by a Royapuram Loco Shed / Krishnarajapuram Loco Shed / Gomoh Loco Shed based WAP-7 electric locomotive from SMVT Bangaluru to Danapur.
+Earlier it was hauled by WDP-4B, since The route is fully electrified, it is hauled by a Royapuram Loco Shed / Krishnarajapuram Loco Shed / Gomoh Loco Shed based WAP-7 and WAP-4 electric locomotive from SMVT Bangaluru to Danapur.